chardensoft/nbasalary/README.md

 ## Layout:
   - stats: data and code for the nba salary model predicting max Elo.
   - website: data and code for the [website displaying our data](https://nbasalary.sportsdada.net)
+  - Rshiny: data and code for the [R Shiny App](https://christopher-harden.shinyapps.io/NbaSalary/)